Ackermiam/rp-game/README.md

 I think this is the next features/updates :

-- Select the main character
-- Add some animations
 - Make the game really responsive
 - Create a unique joker for each character
 - A BIG REFACTO FOR THIS SHITTY CODE